Application FAQs page

 - Strengthening Interaction with Government

-No, however, applicants have to comply with certain guidelines.
+No, UN accreditation is not a prerequisite to apply for UNDEF funding.
+However, applicants have to comply with certain guidelines.

 Please see UNDEF Project Proposal Guidelines.